Hike, SUP and Wild Swim in Snowdonia

 What is the food like?

-Breakfasts at camp are filling with generous portions of cereal, toast and a cooked breakfast (meat, vegetarian or vegan) with tea and coffee.
+Breakfasts at camp are filling with generous portions of cereal, toast Muesli, Fruit, Pancakes, Waffles, Tea, Coffee, Porridge, local sourced yogurt, tea and coffee.
 Packed lunches include sandwiches, crisps, cake and chocolate.
 You'll need to bring your own snacks and drinks for the activities each day.
 Dinners are not included; your host will arrange a trip to the Glyntwrog Inn - a friendly local village pub in the heart of the Welsh countryside, offering a great selection of drinks and serving hearty food made using locally sourced ingredients.
 You should budget around £20 for dinner and a drink - extra if you fancy a few post-swim pints!

 All dietary requirements including vegetarian and vegan can be catered for: just make this request on your passenger information form.